| |

 Awesome Kyrgyz bread across the road from Osh Bus Station

-Once at the bus station, look for a counter that reads 777.
-This is the direct minibus going to Andijan.
-It wasn’t an option for more than 20 years between 1999 and 2021 but has recently been restarted.
+Once at the bus station, look for a counter that reads “777”.
+This is the direct minibus bound for Andijan.
+It didn’t run for more than 20 years between 1999 and 2021 but has recently been restarted.

 The ticket costs 140 KGS / 1.6$.
-The minibuses go every hour and take around 2 hours to reach Andijan, excluding the time at the border.
+These buses go every hour and take around 2 hours to reach Andijan, excluding the time at the border.

 Bus 777 from Osh to Andijan